 Trace the roots of American music in the Deep South states of Georgia, Alabama, Mississippi, Louisiana and Tennessee.
 Experience the unique cultural landscape and fascinating history that gave birth to the blues, rock ‘n’ roll and country.
 Visit the honky tonks of Music City - Nashville and stroll along Memphis' legendary Beale Street - the birthplace of rock’n’roll.
-Visit Graceland, the home of Elvis Presley and see his humble beginnings in his birthplace in Tupelo.
+Visit Graceland, the home of Elvis Presley.

 Relax and gaze out over the cotton fields of Mississippi as you're transported along the historic ‘Blues Highway’ to genteel Natchez, the oldest settlement on the Mississippi River.

 The highlight of this 12 day adventure is bound to be New Orleans.
 Founded in 1718, America’s most sensual city is steeped in history with influences from Europe, the Caribbean, Africa and beyond.
 It’s a brilliant mosaic of culture, food and music.

 There are no forced supplements for single travellers.
 Accommodation is based on twin-share, so if you're travelling on your own, you'll share with a fellow passenger of the same gender.
 However, if you'd prefer your own room that can be requested at a supplement.